-Exec Summary
+Executive Summary

-As members of the GROOM II Project we organized a working group to explore and subsequently provide an analysis of the societal benefits of a sustained Glider Research Infrastructure.
-A working group authored a report titled, "GROOM II - Key societal benefits of a sustained glider infrastructure" which is attached to this deliverable and summarized below.
-They focused on three main types of benefits of the GROOM RI:
+As members of the GROOM II Project, we organised a working group to explore and subsequently provide an analysis of the societal benefits of a sustained Glider Research Infrastructure.
+A working group authored this report titled, "GROOM II - Key societal benefits of a sustained glider infrastructure" which is summarised below.
+The working group focused on three main types of benefits of the GROOM RI:

-- 1) Reducing the number and/or impacts of environmental emergencies (e.g., preventing, predicting, mitigating harmful algal blooms, geohazards, extreme meteorological events) and operational monitoring in general (addressed in section 3.6). - 2) Improving the quality, reliability, interoperability, availability, and findability of marine data products and services; Forming dedicated services for climate studies and model assimilation. (addressed in section 4.3) - 3) Helping public authorities to establish policies and EU Marine directives with relevant observational data. (addressed in section 3.5)
+- 1) Reducing the number and/or impacts of environmental emergencies (e.g., preventing, predicting, mitigating harmful algal blooms, geohazards, extreme meteorological events) and operational monitoring in general (addressed in section 3.6). - Improving the quality, reliability, interoperability, availability, and findability of marine data products and services; Forming dedicated services for climate studies and model assimilation. (addressed in section 4.3) - 3) Helping public authorities to establish policies and EU Marine directives with relevant observational data. (addressed in section 3.5)